adomokos/climb_that_mountain/blog/2017/02/go.md

  ok   command-line-arguments  10.476s
 ```

 The first function, where I set the slice size to the exact size is more performant than the second one, where I just initialize the slice and let it autoscale.
 The `ns/op` displays the execution length per operation in nanoseconds.
 The `B/op` output describes the bytes it uses per operation.
-The last column describes how many memomry allocations it uses per operation.
+The last column describes how many memory allocations it uses per operation.
 The difference is insignificant, but you can see how this can become very useful as you try writing performant code.

 #### Popularity